manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Basic_usage.md

   "!field1": "keyword"
 }
 ```
-By default keywords are combined using the OR operator.
-However, you can change that behaviour using the "operator" clause:
+By default, keywords are combined using the OR operator.
+However, you can change that behavior using the "operator" clause:

 ```json
 "query":